Italian, Spanish debt premia fall to lowest since mid-2011

 * T-note/Bund yield spread may widen further-analyst

-LONDON, Jan 2 The premiums Italian and Spanish bonds offer over benchmark German Bunds fell to their lowest since mid-2011 on Thursday after manufacturing surveys beat expectations in both southern euro zone countries.
+LONDON, Jan 2 The premium Italian and Spanish bonds offer over benchmark German Bunds fell to its lowest since mid-2011 on Thursday after manufacturing surveys beat expectations in both southern euro zone countries.

 While overall euro zone Purchasing Managers Index surveys came in line with forecasts in Reuters polls showing manufacturing grew at its fastest rate in 2-1/2 years, data on Italy and Spain surprised on the upside.